Dayton, Texas: Government and infrastructure

 The Texas Department of Criminal Justice (TDCJ) operates the Dayton District Parole Office in Dayton.
 In addition, the TDCJ operates some correctional facilities near the City limits of Dayton.
 The L.V.
 Hightower Unit prison and the Dempsie Henley Unit and Lucille G. Plane Unit prisons are 4 mi north of the downtown area of Dayton.

 The United States Postal Service operates the Dayton Post Office.

 The District 18 seat in the Texas House of Representatives is currently held by republican Ernest Bailes.

 The city of Dayton operates under a typical council–manager government with five elected members, and a mayor elected at-large.
-All six are non-partisan and unpaid, elected for two year terms, staggered so three positions are up for election each year.
-The current mayor is Caroline Wadzeck elected in 2019 and re-elected in 2021.
-Her current term will expire in 2023.
-Executive power is vested in the council-appointed city manager, currently Interim City Manager David Willard.
-City Administration also includes a Deputy City Manager, and an Assistant City Manager.
+All six are non-partisan and unpaid, elected for two and three year terms, staggered so three positions are up for election each year.
+The current mayor is Martin Mudd elected in 2023.
+His current term will expire in 2026.
+Executive power is vested in the council-appointed city manager, currently City Manager Kimberly Judge.
+City Administration also includes a Deputy City Manager Derek Woods.

-The Dayton Community Development Corporation (DCDC), a type B Economic Development entity, provides economic development and community development services to the greater Dayton, Texas region.
-DCDC has invested over $3 Million in the local business community since its creation in 1996.
+The Dayton Economic Development Corporation (DEDC), a type B Economic Development entity, provides economic development and community development services to the greater Dayton, Texas region.
+DEDC has invested over $3 Million in the local business community since its creation in 1996.

 Transportation

 Highways

 The major route passing through Dayton is U.S. Highway 90, traveling west towards Crosby and Houston and east into East Texas to Beaumont and onward to Louisiana.

 SH 321 connects Dayton to Cleveland.
 Within the city of Dayton, SH 321 is referred to as North Cleveland Street, passing through residential Dayton as a four-lane urban highway, before narrowing back down to a two-lane rural State Highway going north to Cleveland.

 SH 146 provides Dayton with a connection to Baytown.

 FM 1960 connects Dayton to the northern reaches of Houston as well as Humble and Huffman.
 FM 1409 connects Dayton to Old River-Winfree.

-Texas State Highway 99 loop toll road intersects with US 90 and connects Dayton with other outer areas of Greater Houston.
+Grand Parkway (SH 99) is a loop toll road that intersects with US 90 and connects Dayton with other outer areas of Greater Houston.